Loving someone in addiction recovery takes a lot of commitment and patience.

 Loving someone in recovery means really being there for them.

 It is easy to say, “well, if you would just (fill in the blank), or “I do not understand why you keeping doing this.”
-These types of statements are really just judgments about your inability to relate to their circumstances.
+These types of statements are judgments about your inability to relate to their circumstances.
 If you have never suffered from addiction, how can you be expected to understand them?
 Do not put expectations on your loved one.
 Expectations can set them up for failure and only disappoint you.